Github Badge Co-authored with GPT-5-Pro Co-authored with Claude-4.5-Sonnet

 from datetime import datetime

-from sqlalchemy import String, Integer, Text, DateTime, ForeignKey, Index
+from sqlalchemy import String, Integer, Text, DateTime, ForeignKey, Index, func

 from sqlalchemy.orm import DeclarativeBase, Mapped, mapped_column, relationship